astropy/astropy/docs/development/releasing.rst

     This procedure applies both for regular release *and* release candidates.
-    The only change of the below for release candidates is that the branch in astropy-helpers should be names "release-<version>rc#" instead of "release-<version>".
+    The only change of the below for release candidates is that the branch in astropy-helpers_ should be names "release-<version>rc#" instead of "release-<version>".

 #.
-In `astropy-helpers`, create a new release branch "release-<version>".
+In the astropy-helpers_ repository, create a new release branch
+   "release-<version>".

 #.
 Create the release commit (updating the version info and changelog) in that
    branch.